NY gunman described as quiet, friendly neighbour

 On Friday, armed with a loaded .45-caliber handgun, he returned to his old workplace on West 33rd Street near the Empire Street Building.

 At about 9 a.m., he shot and killed a 41-year-old Steve Ercolino, a former Hazan colleague, before being killed by police, officials said.
-Nine bystanders were wounded.
+Eight bystanders were wounded in the hail of bullets.

 Johnson's neighbours on Manhattan's Upper East Side were left wondering how the gunman could be the same quiet apartment resident who doted on his cats and was kind to his neighbour's dog.